opf/openproject/docs/development/design-system/README.md

 ## Contribute

 The OpenProject product team is very interested in your feedback.
 So if you want to contribute or comment on the style definitions in Figma please contact us by email to [info@openproject.com](mailto:info@openproject.com).
-Alternatively you can create a work package in the [https://community.openproject.org](OpenProject community plattform).
+Alternatively you can create a work package in the [OpenProject community plattform](https://community.openproject.org).